eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 **Credits**

-At this point, I would like to thank [Tobias Hartmann](https://github.com/TobiHartmann) and [Christian Hagedorn](https://github.com/chhagedorn) from the Swiss Comiler Team for mentoring me over the last years, and for their contributions to this blog series.
+At this point, I would like to thank [Tobias Hartmann](https://github.com/TobiHartmann) and [Christian Hagedorn](https://github.com/chhagedorn) from the Swiss Compiler Team for mentoring me over the last years, and for their contributions to this blog series.
-They have made countles suggestions and corrections.
+They have made countless suggestions and corrections.
 If you find any errors, that's still on me ;)

 **Conclusion for Part 0**